rgupta11/myRepository/notes/Messaging-Queue.md

   *

 ## Dead letter Q
+* When messages expire on the ActiveMQ broker (they exceed their time-to-live, if set) or can’t be redelivered, they’re moved to a dead-letter queue
+* Can configure the amount of time the ActiveMQ broker should wait before trying to resend the message, whether that time should increase after every failed attempt (use an exponential back-off and back-off multiplier), and the maximum number of redelivery attempts before the message(s) are moved to a dead-letter queue.
+* By default, there’s one dead-letter queue for all messages, called AcitveMQ.DLQ,
+* Dead-letter strategy to ignore nonpersistent and expired messages, which can prevent overwhelming the ActiveMQ broker with messages
+* When a message is sent to a dead-letter queue, an advisory message is generated for it.
+You can listen for dead-letter queue advisory messages on the topic ActiveMQ.Advisory.MessageDLQd.*.

 ## Failover transport
 * Supports automatic reconnection as well as the ability to connect to another broker just in case the broker to which a client is currently connected becomes unavailable.